NAMI HelpLine

-• See if your child can meet with the school counselor or school nurse.
 Federal and state law requires public schools to provide mental health care if a mental health problem interferes with their academic or social life.

-• If your child is experiencing an acute situation. and you are concerned about their safety or the safety of others, go to your local emergency room.
 There, you will get an immediate medical evaluation and suggestions for options to access mental health treatment.
 Many places will make referrals for you.
-In some situations, the recommendation may be made for a hospitalization.
-This might be inpatient or acute residential care setting, frequently followed by a day program, arranged by the hospital or through an outpatient referral made by the hospital.
+In some situations, hospitalization may be recommended.
+This might be inpatient or acute residential care setting, frequently followed by a day program, arranged by the hospital or through an outpatient referral.
 Behavioral health hospital units or residential treatment programs are required to provide referrals for continued care upon discharge.

-Navigating the Mental Health System
+Navigating The Mental Health System

 In the absence of a national health care system, the mental health system is incredibly complex and confusing, even for doctors.
 It looks different in each state and often in communities within the same state.
 It’s important not to get discouraged — here are some tips to help you get started.